evoth/blog/README.md

 - Sidenote bug (there are others) where the outline doesn't work if two lines just barely overlap
     - or if the first line's x coordinates lie entirely outside the x coordinates of subsequent lines
 - More robust handling of markdown (paragraphs) in sidenotes
-- That weird bug when a tooltip is closing but your mouse moves to the level of another fragment of the same link and the tooltip updates but not in the right way
 - Populate missing front matter dates with date of first commit
 - Use Tailwind line-clamp instead of limiting number of words?
     - Or at least shorten by character count instead of word count